Dr Clare Pettinger

 School of Health Professions (Faculty of Health and Human Sciences)

-I am a Registered Dietitian and Registered Nutritionist (Public Health) and experienced lecturer with a track record in 'food choice' research.
-With a developing interest in food poverty, social justice and the 'future of food', I am currently leading a small scale research project 'Food as a Lifestyle Motivator' (FLM), which explores creative methods to engage 'marginalized' communities in food activities to enhance their health, well-being and life skills.
+I am actively engaged in community research around food, poverty and social justice, currently leading the 'Food as a Lifestyle Motivator' (FLM) project, which explores creative methods to engage 'marginalized' communities in food activities to enhance their health, well-being and life skills.
 See link: FLM project

 1999 BSc Hons Nutrition & Dietetics, Glasgow Caledonian University (2i)